How to Create a Fan Grille with a Honeycomb Pattern in Fusion

 Filleting early keeps the process simple before adding curvature.
 Select all sides, switch to the Top View, and apply the fillet.
 This step can be adjusted later in the timeline.

-What are the pros and cons of filleting now versus later?
-Share your thoughts in the comments!
+Think about the pros and cons of filleting now versus later.

 Step 6: Adding the Curved Shape